"Última flor do Lácio, inculta e bela,

 - Pretérito Perfeito (Simple Past): A past tense, it’s generally used when the action happened once in the past, or, as grammar books usually say, “an action that began in the past, and ended in the past”.
 It corresponds to both the Simple Past and the Perfect.
 Ex: Eu comprei um livro (I bought a book/I have bought a book).

 - Pretérito Imperfeito (Imperfect Past): Another past tense, but with a different aspect.
 This tense is used for something that happened repeated times or continuously in the past.
 It’s sometimes translated into English as “used to X”.
 It may also, sometimes, correspond to the Past Continuous.
-Ex: Eu comprava um livro (I used to buy a book/I was buying a book).
+Ex: Eu comprava um livro (I used to buy a book/I was buying a book); Eu estava comprando um livro (I was buying a book).

 - Futuro (Future): Nothing new, it refers to actions taking place in the future.
 Like in English, there are several ways of doing so, with slightly different meanings.
 About four of them, to be precise.
 One simple and two compound constructions.
 The simple future tense is rarely used in the spoken language, where the construction ir + infinitive is preferred.
 Ex: Eu comprarei um livro; eu hei de comprar um livro; eu irei comprar um livro; eu vou comprar um livro (I will buy a book; I shall buy a book; I am going to buy a book).